CosmWasm/cosmwasm.github.io/pages/guide/cosmwasm-core/introduction.md

 capabilities, and guide you through initializing your first smart contract.

 ::: tip :bulb: Tip
-We assume you have basic knowledge of Rust and Cargo (Rust's standard build system).
+We assume you have a basic knowledge of Rust and Cargo (Rust's standard build system).
 If not, have a look [here](https://www.rust-lang.org/learn/get-started).
 No worries, you don't need to be a Rust expert to write your first smart contract.
 :::